 The Court has dramatically remade the administration of jury trials in response to the health risks presented by the COVID-19 pandemic.
 Every stage of the trial process, from how jurors are selected for a trial to where they perform their deliberations, has been reviewed.
 The result is an operation that looks vastly different than the one familiar to people prior to the pandemic.

 Prior to reporting for service, jurors will be contacted by the assigned trial judge to complete an online orientation and any case-specific questionnaires.
-Most jurors will participate in jury selection via the Zoom video platform.
-Additionally, both in-person orientation and group questioning have been eliminated.
-Instead, once a jury is selected, they will report in-person for trial.
+Jurors will participate in jury selection via the Zoom video platform.
+In-person orientation and group questioning have been eliminated.
+Once a jury is selected they will participate in the trial proceedings by video.